tz-dev/Praxeological-Meta-Structure-Theory/Praxeological Meta-Structure Theory.md

 # Towards a Praxeological Meta-Structure Theory

 ## A Unified Generative Framework of Action, Asymmetry, Recontextualization, and Self

 **Author:**
 T. Zöller

 **Draft Version:** 1.0
 **Date:** 2025-12-07

 ---

 # Table of Contents

 0. Abstract
 1. Introduction
    1.1 Motivation
    1.2 Problem Statement
    1.3 Contribution
    1.4 Scope and Delimitation
 2. Related Work
    2.1 Kant’s Categories
    2.2 Luhmann’s System/Environment Distinction
    2.3 Bateson’s Meta-Learning and Difference
    2.4 Piaget’s Developmental Structures
    2.5 Lakoff & Johnson: Conceptual Spaces
    2.6 Active Inference and Predictive Processing
    2.7 Why These Approaches Are Not Generative or Operational
 3. Foundations of Praxeological Structure
    3.1 The Concept of Praxis
    3.2 Why Action Is a Structural Phenomenon
    3.3 Why a Meta-Grammar Is Necessary
 4. The Eleven Meta-Axioms of Structure (Δ–Ψ)
    4.1 Axiom 1 — Δ (Difference)
    4.2 Axiom 2 — ∇ (Impulse)
    4.3 Axiom 3 — □ (Frame)
    4.4 Axiom 4 — Λ (Non-Event)
    4.5 Axiom 5 — Α (Attractor)
    4.6 Axiom 6 — Ω (Asymmetry)
    4.7 Axiom 7 — Θ (Temporality)
    4.8 Axiom 8 — Φ (Recontextualization)
    4.9 Axiom 9 — Χ (Distance)
    4.10 Axiom 10 — Σ (Integration)
    4.11 Axiom 11 — Ψ (Self-Binding)
    4.12 Why the Order Is Logically Necessary (Summary Table)
-5. Generative Composition: From Axioms to Structured Praxis
-   5.1 Operator Composition (Δ→∇→□→…)
+5. Generative Composition: From Axioms to Structured Praxis 5.1 Operator Composition (Δ→∇→□→…)
    5.2 Emergence of Patterns (Α)
    5.3 Emergence of Asymmetries (Ω)
    5.4 Temporal Consolidation (Θ)
    5.5 Developmental Jumps via Φ
    5.6 Reflexivity (Χ + Σ)
    5.7 Self-Modeling (Ψ as Fixpoint)
 6. Application I: Derivation of the PA Model
-   6.1 Awareness (B) from Δ, □, Θ
+   6.1 Awareness (A) from Δ, □, Θ
-   6.2 Coherence (K) from ∇, □, Λ, Θ
+   6.2 Coherence (C) from ∇, □, Λ, Θ
-   6.3 Responsibility (V) from Ω, Θ, Φ, Ψ
+   6.3 Responsibility (R) from Ω, Θ, Φ, Ψ
-   6.4 Action (H) from ∇, Θ, Σ
+   6.4 Action (E) from ∇, Θ, Σ
    6.5 Dignity-in-Practice (D) from Ω, Χ, Ψ
    6.6 IA-Forms from Ω + Α + Φ
 7. Formal Specification (Optional YAML Section)
    7.1 Meta-Axioms in YAML
    7.2 Operator Composition in YAML
    7.3 Mapping to Praxeological Anthropology
 8. Discussion
    8.1 Consequences for Action Theory
    8.2 Consequences for AI Development
-   8.3 Consequences for Maturity and Responsibility
-   8.4 Differences to Existing Structural Theories
+   8.3 Consequences for Maturity and Responsibility 8.4 Differences to Existing Structural Theories
    8.5 Limitations and Future Work
 9. Conclusion
 10. Appendix
     10.1 Additional Mini-Examples of Operator Use
     10.2 Sketches of Formal Derivations
-      10.2.1 Awareness (B)
+    10.2.1 Awareness (A)
-      10.2.2 Coherence (K)
+    10.2.2 Coherence (C)
-      10.2.3 Responsibility (V)
+    10.2.3 Responsibility (R)
-      10.2.4 Action (H)
+    10.2.4 Action (E)
     10.2.5 Dignity-in-Practice (D)
-      10.2.6 IA-B≫H (Excessive Distance between Awareness and Action)
-   10.3 Glossary of Meta-Axioms (Δ–Ψ)
+    10.2.6 IA-A≫E (Excessive Distance between Awareness and Action) 10.3 Glossary of Meta-Axioms (Δ–Ψ)

 ---